MNVS10/M2_Automated-Traffic-Light-control/README.md

 # Introduction #
 	 To automate the traffic signal to make it work 24x7 without any human intervention and to make the process flawless.
-This improves the efficiency of traffic control and reduce the manpower used in it.
+This improves the efficiency of traffic control and reduce the manpower used in it.'

 SWOT Analysis:

 	Strength: Creative, Makes the work easy and doing it effeciently.
 	Weakness: Works based on time interval doesnt take into account the length of traffic.